Starting a New Family: 4 changes to consider in your financial planning

 For example, if you have a child when you’re 35, you’ll probably need to keep earning money till you’re 60).

 However, if you start planning now, you can research on the financial and insurance instruments available that may help you build up your wealth.
-You have to be aware that there are risks involved, so speak to a financial advisor to learn more.
+You have to be aware that there are risks involved, so speak to a financial consultant to learn more.
 With careful planning, you could possibly kick back and relax at a slightly earlier age, if you so choose.

 2. Family Income